louisenorris/Take_Your_Pic_frontend/README.md

 A photo sharing app for polaroid lovers.
 Take your pic and add it to the gallery for all to see!

+A user can signup or login, take a picture of themselves and watch it develop through a CSS animation.
+They can then decide whether to retake or save their digital polaroid to the gallery.

 ## Prerequisites

 Make sure you have installed: